Welcome Home!

 The amount of money your shop refunded to its customers.

 As an owner, you can use this KPI to make sure that refunds are kept to an amount that realistically reflects your return policy.
-For example, a high Refunds value could indicate that your employees are processing refunds that don't comply to your shop's return policy.
+For example, a high Refunds value could indicate that your employees are processing refunds that don't comply with your shop's return policy.
 It could also indicate that certain items, either from a specific vendor or not, are inherently faulty.

 As a manager, it's helpful to understand that refunds can be balanced by sales that drive up your shop's revenue.
 This balance can be maintained by reminding your associates to offer exchanges to customers who request to return items for a refund.
-If the offer doesn't interest them, associates can then resort to make up for the refunds by closing more sales than usual throughout the day.
+If the offer doesn't interest them, associates can then resort to making up for the refunds by closing more sales than usual throughout the day.
 In cases where items are returned and refunded because they're defective or damaged, another option is to make a vendor return and be reimbursed for the loss by your vendor instead.

-Sales Chart
+• Sales Chart

 The Sales Chart section is designed to help you visualize the current day's revenue per hour in an accessible and meaningful way by comparing it against four relevant time periods.
-The Sales Chart section can be divided into two parts:
+The Sales Chart section can be divided into two parts

-- The line graph on the left provides an intuitive visual representation of your shop's sales data.
+1. The line graph on the left provides an intuitive visual representation of your shop's sales data.

-- The time period cards on the right contextualize the current day's revenue data.
+2. The time period cards on the right contextualize the current day's revenue data.

 Line graph